nspcc-dev/neofs-spec/05-audit/02-game.md

 Combining the fact of nodes being able to reconstruct the Storage Group's composite hash and the fact of nodes honest behavior, the system can consider that the data is safely stored, not corrupted, and available with a high probability.

-In the case of a successful data audit result, the Inner Ring nodes initiate microtransactions between the accounts of the data owner and the owner of the storage node invoking the smart contract in the NeoFS N3 Sidechain.
+In the case of a successful data audit result, the Inner Ring nodes initiate microtransactions between the accounts of the data owner and the owner of the storage node invoking the smart contract in the FS chain.

 ![Data Audit](pic/1.png)